paritytrading/parity/applications/ticker/README.md

 ===================

-Parity Stock Ticker is a simple console application that displays the best bids and offers (BBOs) and latest trades in Parity Trading System.
+Parity Stock Ticker is a simple console application that displays the best prices and latest trades in the trading system.

 Download